Scooby-Doo 2: Monsters Unleashed poster

 The inciting incident occurs at 11 minutes when The news media vilifies Mystery Inc., especially mocking Shaggy and Scooby.
 The gang's reputation is destroyed and they're blamed for the theft and chaos at the museum..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Shaggy and Scooby actively decide to prove themselves as real detectives.
+This shows the protagonist's commitment to Shaggy and Scooby actively decide to prove themselves as real detectives.
 They vow to solve the mystery and redeem Mystery Inc.'s reputation, choosing to stay and fight rather than run away., moving from reaction to action.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, The gang is captured by the real villain (Dr. Jonathan Jacobo, thought to be dead).
 The Mystery Machine is destroyed in an explosion.
-Mystery Inc. Appears finished, their equipment gone and their spirits crushed., demonstrates the protagonist at their lowest point.
+Mystery Inc. Appears finished, their equipment gone and their spirits crushed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Shaggy and Scooby realize they don't need potions or approval from others - they're already heroes.
 They unmask the true villain (Patrick/Jacobo) and understand the complete plan.
 Armed with self-belief, they prepare for the final confrontation., demonstrating the transformation achieved throughout the journey.